timothydehm/CommonGround/README.md

 4. Share the generated link for voting
 5. Users click parcels to vote with real-time updates
 6. Use the toggle button to view only your own votes
-7. Export voting results as GeoJSON with vote counts included
+7. Export detailed voting results with voter identification

 ## Voting Features